Acme-Ontologies/ies-ontology-template/README.md

 ![IES Logo](assets/images/ies-logo.png)

+## Update This README
+Modify this README to reflect the domain ontology project.
+As a minimum:

+  - Replace `[INSERT NAME]` with the name of the ontology project
+  - Update the `Overview` section with a brief description of the ontology project
+  - (Optional) update the `Repository Structure` section with the structure of the ontology project

 ## Overview
 This repository contains the development artifacts for an IES ontology project.
 It follows the standard IES ontology development repository structure and incorporates shared IES tools and GitHub workflows.